vladbeha109/Test_from_GL/Readme.md

 -------------------------------------------------------------------------------------------------------------------------------

-Script can be run in any Linux distribution, I used commands which should be accessable in any distribution which support bash.
+Linux/Unix OS

 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------
-How run script
+How you can run script?
 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------

-Similar way to run script it is copy code from my file from git https://github.com/vladbeha109/Test_from_GL and run in your console, but not forget add permissions - chmod +x <file_with_my_script>, then:
+Easy way to run script, it is copy code from my file from git https://github.com/vladbeha109/Test_from_GL and run it in your console, but do not forget add permissions - chmod +x <file_with_my_script>, then:

 ./<file_with_my_script> cpu